-Even when falsely accused, you stand a chance of being convicted.
+Even when falsely accused of domestic assault and battery in Oklahoma, you stand a chance of being convicted.
 Often there is an innocent party charged with a domestic assault and battery case while going through a nasty divorce or child custody battle.
 Having an experienced domestic assault and battery defense attorney is especially important in these cases because the accused could stand to lose greatly.
 Losing your freedom aside, people have lost the right to enter their home that they share with the accuser or even remove their personal possessions.
 In fact, this may cause the accused to lose custody of their children or have use a “Supervised Visitation” service when visiting with the children.
 The Berlin Law Firm will help to get this type of situation under control, so your rights remain intact.

 Can Domestic Assault and Battery Charges be Dismissed by the Accuser?